 Nathan Sawaya is an award-winning LEGO artist who has taken this classic children’s toy to an entirely new level.
 This extraordinary exhibition of his work will showcase everything from playful, colorful animals to reimaginings of famous works of art.
 Walk alongside an enormous T. rex made from 80,000 bricks and marvel at it from every angle.
 Or browse a gallery with LEGO Brick versions of Van Gogh’s Starry Night, Michelangelo’s David, and Da Vinci’s Mona Lisa, almost all of which are to scale with their original versions.
 This exhibition of Sawaya’s sculptures is also accompanied by a collection of LEGO-infused photographs from award-winning photographer Dean West.

 Other creations include numerous studies of the human form in various active positions, bringing a striking kinetic energy and liveliness to the sculptures.
 The most famous of these is Yellow, depicting a yellow man ripping his chest open, with LEGO pieces spilling out.
 This piece was even featured in Lady Gaga’s music video “G.U.Y.”
-See all of these fascinating creations and more, as new never-before-seen sculptures are set to be revealed in San Francisco!
+See all of these fascinating creations and more, as new never-before-seen sculptures have been revealed in San Francisco!

 Many of Sawaya’s human-sized sculptures take 15,000-20,000 pieces and 2-4 weeks to build.
 Yes, these are the exact same LEGO Bricks you can buy in stores – and he has nearly 7 million of them in his collection!